 Accretion of Preferred Stock and Preferred Stock Dividends.
 Our accretion of redeemable preferred stock and preferred stock dividends consists of accumulated unpaid dividends on our Series A and Series C preferred stock during the periods that such shares remain outstanding.
 The terms of our Series C preferred stock provide for a 6% per annum cumulative dividend unless we complete a qualified initial public offering or sale.
 As a result, the carrying amount of our Series C preferred stock has been increased each period to reflect the accretion of accumulated unpaid dividends.
 The obligation to pay these accumulated unpaid dividends will be extinguished upon conversion of the Series C preferred stock because this offering will constitute a qualified initial public offering under the terms of our Series C preferred stock.
-The Series C preferred stock will automatically convert into common stock upon closing of this offering, and the carrying amount of our Series C preferred stock, along with accumulated unpaid dividends, will be credited to additional paid-in capital at that time.
+The Series C preferred stock will automatically convert into common stock upon closing of this offering, and the carrying amount of our Series C preferred stock will be credited to additional paid-in capital at that time.
 Our Series A preferred stock was issued beginning in fiscal 2000 and provided for a 12% per annum cumulative dividend.
-Our Series A preferred stock was converted into shares of our common stock in fiscal 2005 and fiscal 2007 as described under "- Conversion of Preferred Stock"
+Our Series A preferred stock was converted into shares of our common stock in fiscal 2005 and fiscal 2007 as described under "- Conversion of Preferred Stock."

 Conversion of Preferred Stock.
 In fiscal 2005, we offered our holders of then outstanding Series A preferred stock the opportunity to convert each of their Series A preferred shares, together with the accumulated unpaid dividends thereon and their other rights and preferences related thereto, into three shares of our common stock.
 Since the Series A preferred shareholders had the existing right to convert each of their Series A preferred shares into two shares of common stock, we determined that the increase in the conversion ratio from two to three shares of common stock was an inducement offer.
 As a result, we accounted for the value of the change in this conversion ratio as an increase to additional paid-in capital and a charge to our accumulated deficit at the time of conversion.
-In fiscal 2005, 648,010 outstanding Series A preferred shares were converted into shares of our common stock.
-The remaining 20,000 outstanding Series A preferred shares were converted into shares of our common stock on March 31, 2007.
+In fiscal 2005, 648,010 outstanding Series A preferred shares were converted into shares of our common stock on March 31, 2007.
 The premium amount recorded for the inducement, calculated using the number of additional common shares offered multiplied by the estimated fair market value of our common stock at the time of conversion, was \$1.0 million for fiscal 2005 and \$83,000 for fiscal 2007.